xqz614/Awesome-Agentic-Clinical-Dialogue/tutorial/our_simple_tutorial/README.md

 The script also splits your data into training (80%), validation (10%), and test (10%) sets.
 This is crucial for proper model evaluation - you never want to test on data the model has seen during training.
 The processed data is saved in `../data/processed/` with clear separation between datasets.

+The processing script has been updated to also generate Parquet files (saved in `../data/verl_format/`).
+These files contain pre-formatted prompts and are specifically required for the advanced VERL training pipeline described in Step 6.

 ## Step 3: Test the Base Model

 Before training, it's valuable to evaluate the base model's performance on medical questions.
 This gives you a baseline for comparison.